cerebral/cerebral/docs/docs/docs/developer_guide/factories.md

 helloBob() // Logs: "Hello there Bob"
 ```

 In Cerebral you will find yourself creating a lot of factories.
-Factories for creating actions and even factories for creating chains.
-Actually the Cerebral **operators** are action and chain factories.
+Factories for creating actions and even factories for creating sequences of actions.
+Actually the Cerebral **operators** are action and actions sequence factories.

 ## Action factory
 ```js